pharo-project/pharo-gsoc/Topics.md

 	context: 'Roassal can''t export to HTML visualisations using OpenStreetMap';
 	goal: 'Implement a solution, probably with some javascript, to export interactive Roassal visualisations and animations with OpenStreetMap backgrounds.';
 	level: 'Intermediate';
-	yourself
-.

-PharoTopic new
 title: 'Process networks in Pharo';
 contact: 'thierry.goubier@cea.fr';
 supervisors: 'T. Goubier';
 keywords: 'Process Networks, Dataflow, Slots, FRP';
+context:
-	context: 'Pharo 4.0 introduced Slots as a generalisation of instance variables, offering plenty of possibilities for active instance variables.
+Pharo 4.0 introduced Slots as a generalisation of instance variables, offering plenty of possibilities for active instance variables.
 And, for expressing parallel, complex interdependent code, we have a very powerfull concept in dataflows or process networks.
 Now, what about combining both?';
 goal: 'Reuse a pre-existing process network simulation framework and implement communications in that simulation with slots and active variables, creating a nice and fluid API.';
-	level: 'Intermediate';
+level: Intermediate
-	yourself

 # Title: Visual Debugger
 ### Contact: alexandre.bergel@me.com
 ### Supervisors: 'Andrei Chis Alexandre Bergel